-Goal 4: Build a greater sense of collective purpose - Drive greater involvement and community action by building a greater sense of collective purpose, a sense 'we are all in this together'
+Goal 4: Creating a sense of collective purpose, 'we are all in this together' - Generate collective purpose and momentum around tackling climate change and energy security

 Large corporations who view their customers only as consumers, rather than active participants, have dominated the energy market, whether generating or supplying heat, electricity or transport fuels or selling energy efficiency products and services.
 By fostering large scale delivery, the energy market drains economic value away from where it's created and loses the opportunity to create a stronger connection with local areas.
 Our ability to influence the source of our energy is severely constrained, and our control over who benefits from its supply is virtually non-existent.